ankemp/stalker2-mod-manager/docs/application-spec.md

 5. **Staged Enable/Disable Toggling:** Users can enable or disable mods.
 Changes are staged and applied only when the user chooses to deploy.
 6. **Selective File Deployment:** On first enablement, the application displays the mod archive's file-tree, allowing the user to select which specific files and folders to deploy.
 This deployment manifest is saved for each mod.
 7. **Mod Archive Versioning:** All downloaded mod archives are stored locally, allowing for future features like version reverting.
-8. **Automatic Update Checking:** Periodically checks for newer versions of linked mods on Nexus Mods.
+8. **Automatic Update Checking:** Optionally checks for newer versions of linked mods on Nexus Mods on application startup (user configurable).
+Individual mod updates can be performed on-demand or all mods can be updated at once.
 9. **Persistent Data Storage:** All mod information, configurations, API keys, and file deployment manifests are saved locally in a database.

 ### **2.2.
 User Stories**